LS-Lab/KeYmaeraX-release/README.md

 http://www.scala-sbt.org/release/docs/Getting-Started/Setup.html

 Instructions are available at that website as well.
-Briefly, run "sbt" in this directory to get an SBT prompt and then run "run" to run a main method or "test" to run the tests.
+Briefly, type "sbt test" to run the regression test case suite.
+Type "sbt run" to run the KeYmaera prover.
+If you run into problems during the compilation process, use "sbt clean" for a fresh start to remove stale files.

 To make sure sbt does not throw java.lang.OutOfMemoryError: PermGen space edit ~/.sbtconfig